 Beyond these broad categories, there are many subcategories of funds which are distinguished by such factors as the types of securities they own, the level of risk they present, and their investment horizon.
 By category, they include:

-- Small-cap funds invest in small-company (small-capitalization) stocks, such as those listed on the S&P Small Cap 600 Growth Index.
-The S&P 600 Growth Index measures the performance of the growth stocks in the S&P 600 Index which generally may have a market cap of $300 million to $1.4 billion.
+- Small-cap funds invest in small company (small capitalization) stocks, such as those listed on the S&P 600 Index, which generally may have a market cap of $300 million to $1.4 billion.

 - Growth funds invest in stocks of companies expected to have above-average earnings growth, and that reinvest their earnings in their businesses.
 The potential for returns from growth funds comes primarily from capital appreciation rather than dividends.